rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

     AGING
     EXPIRED

+Basic rule:

+    eventDate < current date
+        ↓
+    EXPIRED

+Future states may include:

+    CANCELLED
+    RESCHEDULED

 ---

-# 15. Ranking Module
+# 21. Ranking Module

-Ranking determines the order in which results are shown.
+The Ranking module determines result order.

-Example scoring signals:
+Initial signals:

-    Technology Match
+1. Technology match
-    Role Match
+2. Role match
-    City Match
+3. City match
-    Experience Match
+4. Experience match
-    Date Relevance
+5. Event date relevance
-    Freshness
+6. Freshness
-    Source Quality
+7. Source quality
-    Completeness

-The ranking implementation should initially remain simple.
+8. Information completeness

+The first version should use a simple scoring model.

+Ranking should be measurable and improvable.

 ---

-# 16. Search Module
+# 22. Search Module

-The Search module handles queries against stored opportunities.
+The Search module retrieves stored opportunities based on user intent.

-Responsibilities:

-- Filter by city
+Initial filters:

-- Filter by keyword
+- City
-- Filter by experience
+- Keyword
-- Filter by date
+- Experience
+- Date range
-- Filter by opportunity type
+- Opportunity type
-- Sort by relevance
-- Return active opportunities
+- Company when required

-PostgreSQL can handle the initial search requirements.
+PostgreSQL is sufficient for the initial search requirements.

-A dedicated search engine should only be introduced when PostgreSQL is no longer sufficient.
+A dedicated search engine can be introduced later if search complexity or dataset size requires it.

 ---

-# 17. Persistence Layer
+# 23. Persistence Layer

-PostgreSQL is the initial primary database.
+PostgreSQL is the initial source of truth.

 Potential tables: